someUser-afk/simple-files-encryption/README.md

 ### How to use it?

-Simply open run the .exe and choose files to encrypt, then type a password and clicn `Encrypt`!
+Simply open run the .exe and choose files to encrypt, then type a password and click `Encrypt`!